bigfont/DeployWebApp2Azure/README.md

+These are the notes from a talk given at the [Azure Dev Camp in Victoria][http://www.meetup.com/Victoria-App-Developer/events/221644488/] on 25 April 2015.

 Use Visual Studio, Git Deploy, and Azure Web Apps to quickly test out development scenarios and do continiuous integration over the long term.
 This talk will cover

 * NuGet in Visual Studio to keep assemblies out of version control